You are here: Home > Human Rights Statistics > Statistics on Education > Statistics on child marriage

 Or perhaps the causation goes the other way: countries where customs discourage early marriage also adopt laws stipulating a high minimum marriage age.
 In general, we shouldn’t be too optimistic about the power of legislation.

 Child marriage is obviously a case of sexual abuse and pedophilia, at least when the husband is an adult – which tends to be the case.
 Apart from the psychological harm that results from this abuse, there’s often physical harm as well.
 When girls are having babies before their bodies are mature enough, they are at risk of death from hemorrhaging, obstructed labor and other complications.
+7.3 million children are born to mothers under 18, of which 2 million are born to mothers under 15.

 Another negative effect of early marriage is the exclusion of women from education in favor of domestic work and child rearing.
 So countries with a high prevalence of child marriages also tend to have low literacy and schooling rates for young women: